Skip to content

 Also keep in mind these guidelines:

-• You can change your service plan from "free" to "resources", enabling you to migrate your app without losing your work.
+• You can change your service plan from free to resources or build-code or build-default, enabling you to migrate your app without losing your work.

 • Migration is not reversible.
-You cannot switch from "standard (Users)", "resources", or "b2c (Consumer Edition)" to "free".
+You cannot switch from resources, build-code, build-default, standard (Users), or b2c (Consumer Edition) to free.

 To change plans: